Hasselblad X1D vs Nikon Z6

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the Z6 offers a substantially higher resolution than the one in the X1D (3690k vs 2360k dots).
 The table below summarizes some of the other core capabilities of the Hasselblad X1D and Nikon Z6 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the Z6 and the X1D is in-body image stabilization (IBIS).
-The Z6 reduces the risk of handshake-induced blur with all attached lenses, while the X1D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The Z6 reduces the risk of handshake-induced blur with all attached lenses, while the X1D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Hasselblad X1D and the Nikon Z6 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.